securekey/fabric-next/docs/source/msp.rst

   data with a set of peers that are members of the same subdivision, and NOT with the full set of providers constituting the actual organization.
-- **Multiple organizations using a single MSP.** This corresponds to a case of a consortium of organisations that are governed by similar membership architecture.
+- **Multiple organizations using a single MSP.** This corresponds to a case of a consortium of organizations that are governed by similar membership architecture.
 One needs to know here that peers would propagate organization-scoped messages to the peers that have an identity under the same MSP regardless of whether they belong to the same actual organization.